kbvernon/extera/README.md

 #>
 ```

-There are two things to note here.
-First, the template syntax uses `{ }`
-to signal variable that can be replaced with data, which should be
-familiar to those who use `glue()`.
-The second thing to note is the
+The syntax and API should look pretty familiar to anyone who has used
+`glue` to do something like `glue::glue("Foo { x }", x = "bar")`.
+The
+big difference is the object-oriented workflow.

+## Initializing `ExTera`

-object-oriented workflow.
-Everything in `extera` revolves around the
+Everything in `extera` revolves around the `ExTera` object, which serves
-`ExTera` object, which serves as a template library with encapsulated
+as a template library with encapsulated rendering methods.
+In the above
-rendering methods.
-In the above example, we initialize an `ExTera` with
+example, we initialize an `ExTera` with an empty template library by
-an empty template library by calling `ExTera$new()` with no arguments.
+calling `ExTera$new()` with no arguments.

 If you have a complicated directory system with nested templates and
 inheritance patterns - a common situation for web development, you may